eltsvetk/CS5010_Project/VideoScript.md

 # Intro and Data:
-## (SLIDE: Title and pictures of the 3 of us)
+## SLIDE: Title
 *Jonathan:* Hello, our group looked at Americans’ attitudes toward Climate Change – specifically, whether those attitudes correlate with Population Density.
 Our group members are Elena TsvetKOHva, Anita Taucher, and I’m Jonathan Shakes.

 ## SLIDE: YALE WEBSITE
 *Jonathan:* Some of our data comes from the Yale Program on Climate Change Communications.
 The Yale program does surveys with questions like, “Do you think climate change is happening,” or “Do you think your state's governor should do more about climate change?”

+On top of the Yale data...

+## SLIDE: MULTIPLE DATA SOURCES

-On top of the Yale data, we added census data about population density, to see if that relates to people’s climate change attitudes.
+...we added census data about population density, to see if that relates to people’s climate change attitudes.

 We also add election return data from the 2016 presidential race between Donald Trump and Hillary Clinton.
-We categorized each county as a Republican, Democratic, or Swing county.
-The I think the Yale program folks want to downplay the politics, because they didn't integrate political data with their dataset, even though the two are closely related.

-## SLIDE: Side-by-side rows from two different data sets
+That categorized each county as Republican or Democratic.
+We scraped another source for a list of Swing counties.

-*Jonathan:* Before doing analysis, we merged the data at the county level.
+Before doing analysis, we merged these data sources at the county level.
 That should be easy, and there used to be a standard ID for counties called a FIPS code, but in 2008 the commerce department replaced that with another standard called INCITS, so our sources were inconsistent.

+## SLIDE: County conversion Python code
-It’s not practical to manually match 3000 counties, do we wrote python functions to translate between coding standards, then used a single coding standard as an index to combine five different data frames, one for each data source.
+*Jonathan:* It’s not practical to manually match 3000 counties, so we wrote python functions to translate between coding standards, then used a single coding standard as an index to combine five different data frames, one for each data source.

 # ANALYSIS